Avast vs. McAfee 2024: Near Tie Between Strong Contenders

 Avast, on the other hand, jumps from its free plan (also called Essential) to the Avast Premium plan.
 Covering anywhere from one to 10 devices, the plan includes Email Guardian, which flags email scams, phishing attempts, and attachments with possible malware.
 It also scans websites for malware or phishing attacks and comes with a firewall.

-Winner: Tie.
+Winner: It's so close, but we're going with McAfee.
 With identity monitoring, device optimization features, and unlimited protected devices, McAfee wins for best price to performance.
 However, Avast’s free plan offers a lot of value at no cost.

 Feature